gabrielrezzonico/dogsandcats/capstone_proposal.md

 predictions = Dense(2, activation='softmax')(x)
 ```

-For each of the pre-trained models we are going to compute the features for each image only once to acelerate future processing.
+For each of the pre-trained models we are going to compute the features for each image only once to accelerate future processing.
 The following code is only a snippet of the code to be used:

 ```python
 from keras.applications.vgg16 import VGG16